remarkjs/remark/packages/remark-parse/readme.md

 ## Syntax tree

-The syntax tree format used in remark is [mdast][].
+The syntax tree used in remark is [mdast][].

 ## Types

 This package is fully typed with [TypeScript][].
-There are no extra exported types.
+It exports the additional type `Options` (which is currently empty).

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `remark-parse@^10`, compatible with Node.js 12.

 ## Security

 As markdown can be turned into HTML and improper use of HTML can open you up to [cross-site scripting (XSS)][xss] attacks, use of remark can be unsafe.
-When going to HTML, you will likely combine remark with **[rehype][]**, in which case you should use [`rehype-sanitize`][rehype-sanitize].
+When going to HTML, you will combine remark with **[rehype][]**, in which case you should use [`rehype-sanitize`][rehype-sanitize].

 Use of remark plugins could also open you up to other attacks.
 Carefully assess each plugin and the risks involved in using them.